codecombat/codecombat/docs/PRODUCT_RULES.md

 - Refactoring storage or rendering must preserve the approved visual appearance, code markup, tooltip behavior and mission card order.
 - The mission 03 naming card explains that constants can receive meaningful romaji names without spaces, that English names are commonly used, and that `alwaysTrue` means “always true”.

+## Concept-card validation and memory

+- Every concept card starts face down until that card has been validated by the learner.
+- The learner may reveal the unvalidated cards in any order.
+- Only one unvalidated card may remain previewed at a time.
+Revealing another card or clicking outside the cards hides the previous preview again.
+- A previewed card displays its complete canonical title, HTML explanation, code formatting and tooltips, plus a visible mini-quiz action.
+- A previewed unvalidated card uses a background that is only slightly different from the normal card background.
+- Every card has canonical quiz data associated with the same stable card ID.
+- A card quiz contains between one and three very simple multiple-choice questions, using three or four choices per question.
+- The questions must be answerable directly from the card and primarily verify that the explanation was read and understood.
+- Wrong choices may include one plausible trap, while the remaining wrong choices should be clearly incorrect for a child learner.
+- A quiz submission validates the card only when every question is answered correctly.
+- An incorrect or incomplete submission does not reveal the correct answer.
+It reports only that at least one answer is wrong and invites the learner to read the card and retry.
+- Closing a quiz without validating the card leaves that card unvalidated and returns it to the face-down state.
+- A validated card remains face up with the previously approved normal card background and displays a success icon.
+- Validated card IDs are persisted separately from mission completion and saved code, under a dedicated concept-memory storage key.
+- The concept-memory record stores stable card IDs rather than mission positions or duplicated card content.
+- The mission shows the number of validated cards and the total number of cards.
+- The learner cannot open the editable code view or execute the mission until every concept card assigned to the current mission has been validated.
+- Clicking the colored code preview, the run button, or the execution keyboard shortcut before all cards are validated redirects attention to the concept cards and explains the requirement in Japanese.
+- The execution restriction applies equally to the normal run path and the special mission-14 preparation path.

 ## Boolean lesson and `hero.isTrue`

 - A boolean is a value that can only be `true` or `false`.